sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 1. To monitor data import, click on the **Indexers** link (it is in the middle of the page and you can also see it in the middle of the image above).

-1. You should see the newly created indexer in the list, with status indicating "Failed" or "Warning".
+1. You should see the newly created indexer in the list, with status indicating "in progress" , "Failed", or "Warning".
 If not, click the refresh button in the top-middle of the overview tab.
-You should see the newly created indexer in the list, with status indicating "in progress" or "Warning", along with the number of documents indexed, "21/21" is expected.
+The final expected status is "Warning", along with the number of documents indexed, "21/21" is the correct number.
+Warnings are caused by extra long words and big texts.
+The indexer knows how to deal with them, but warns you.

 1. Click on the refresh button, top middle of the page, until the execution is over.
 The "Warning" status is expected, click on the Indexer name to see the summary.
 In this page you will see all of the executions this Indexer may have and its details, duration and so on.